List of BNK48 members: Team NV

 Team NV (read N five) formation was announced during Pun's birthday stage on 16 November 2019.
 Initially, Tarwaan was the team captain while Pupe was vice captain.
-After Tarwaan, Pupe, Nine and Popper left the group, Kaofrang is serving as the team captain and Emmy is serving as the team vice captain.
+After Tarwaan, Pupe, Nine, Popper and Kaofrang left the group, Emmy is serving as the team captain and no any member is serving as the team vice captain.

-The team now consists of 12 members as follows:
+The team now consists of 11 members as follows: